 Also remember campsite scouting is a year-round endeavor: As you travel and camp, keep a list of campgrounds and campsites to reserve on your next excursion.
 In situations like this, it’s okay to covet thy neighbor a bit.

 While winter RV camping can be a lot of fun, it can also be dangerous if you aren’t properly prepared.
-Here are a few final tips to consider to ensure a safe and enjoyable trip:
+Here are a few final tips to consider to ensure a safe and enjoyable Pacific Northwest road trip.

 Check the weather often.